turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

        /  \    /   \
       x    x   x     x
  ```
 In the valid tree above the root would have a black height of 1.
 The black height is the number of black nodes between the given node (root) and a descendant leaf.
 So if the left most path is taken the root would encounter 1 black node (which would be the leaf itself).
-Property 5 asserts on each path one black node must be crossed.
+Property 5 asserts on that all of the paths from the said node (our case the root) must have the same number of black node encounters.
+So for all four paths the root can take to the leaves the black height must be one in order for it to be a valid RB tree

 The combination of properties 4 and 5 force the tree to be about balanced on both sides.